-1. The European Passengers' Federation (EPF), an international non-profit association established under Belgian law, is pleased to respond to the invitation from the Transport & Tourism Committee of the European Parliament to contribute views about the mid-term review of the European Commission's 2011 White Paper on Transport.
+1. The European Passengers' Federation (EPF), an international non-profit association established under Belgian law, is pleased to respond to the Economic and Social Committee's invitation to contribute views about the mid-term review of the European Commission's 2011 White Paper on Transport.
 EPF is a voluntary association of 34 passengers' organisations drawn from 20 European states.
 It works at European level to promote sustainable transport.
 It is committed to continuing improvements in the provision of public (collective) transport, including the advancement of passengers' rights.